OfficialPixelBrush/GM-to-PSR4500/README.md

 This will place the converted file into the directory where the Python file is.

 ## Playing the file back
-First need to determine the port that your Keyboard is accessibly through, which can be found out via `aconnect` on Linux.
+First need to determine the port that your Keyboard is accessible through, which can be found out via `aconnect` on Linux.
 ```bash
 aconnect -l
 ```